bcgov/digital.gov.bc.ca/CONTRIBUTING.md

   - Another developer has prefformed code review and you have implemented requested changes

-  -Your branch is not behind develop in terms of commits.
+  - Your branch is not behind develop in terms of commits.
 If it is, pull the changes into your branch and resolve any merg conflicts.
 - Once these conditions are met Github will allow you to merge in your code.
 - After merge is complete besure to delete the feature branch so that it doesn't clutter the github site.